 - Some units will also monitor the work surface to verify that it is still connected to ground

-Wrist straps are the primary method for removing charge from operators handling ESD sensitive products.
-Constant monitors provide assurance that the system is working as designed and the products are being handled safely.
+Wrist straps are the most common method for removing charge from operators handling ESD sensitive products, but they need to be tested often to ensure they are working properly.
+ESD Test Stations can verify wrist strap operation but there is still a risk of wrist strap failure in between tests.
+Constant monitors solve this problem and can provide assurance that the system is working as designed and the products are being handled safely at all times.